wdawson/okta.github.io/_source/_posts/2018-01-10-build-app-for-ios-android-with-xamarin.md

 Creating the new project may take a few minutes.
 The Blank App template creates a solution with a few sub-projects:

 * **HelloWorldApp**: Contains the XAML and shared code for each platform-specific project.
 * **HelloWorldApp.Android** (or Droid): Android-specific code.
-For a simple project, you won’t have to change much here.
+For a simple project, you won't have to change much here.
 * **HelloWorldApp.iOS**: iOS-specific code.
-You won’t have to change much here, either.
+You won't have to change much here, either.

 If you picked Windows (UWP) as a platform, your solution will contain an additional project targeting Windows devices.

-In this tutorial, you’ll only need to modify the shared code project: HelloWorldApp.
+In this tutorial, you'll only need to modify the shared code project: HelloWorldApp.

 ## Add a Page
 UI views are called "pages" in Xamarin.Forms lingo, and your app already contains one called `MainPage` (or `HelloWorldAppPage` in Visual Studio for Mac).
 Double-click the XAML file in the Solution Explorer, and replace everything within the `<ContentPage>` tags with this markup: